hybridNeo/Rahul.SocialConnect/Readme.md

 A multi Channel Social Connector for TYPO3-Neos.Project for Google Summer Of Code .
 ## Working now:
 * Facebook Publishing - Currently works for any NodeType.Depending on the NodeType Override can be wrriten.Currently Page/Headline/Text are supported.
+* Twitter Publishing - Twitter Publishing Works and provides a link to the site along with the the tweet.

+# Facebook:
 ## Setup:
 * Clone the Repo
 * Add "facebook/php-sdk-v4" : "4.0.*" in your composer.json file and run composer update